mongoid/mongoid-cached-json/README.md

 The dynamic selection where `:public` generates `:short` references allows to return smaller embedded collections, while `:all` allows to fetch deep data.
 Another way of looking at this is to say that a field in a `:short` JSON appears in collections, a field declared in the `:public` JSON appears for all users and the field declared in the `:all` JSON appears for object owners only.

 To override this behavior and always return the `:short` JSON for a child reference, use `:reference_properties`.
-In the following example we would want `Person.as_json({ :properties => :all })` to return the social security number for that person, but not for all their friends.
+In the following example we would want `Person.as_json(properties: :all)` to return the social security number for that person, but not for all their friends.

 ``` ruby
 class Person